ALaDyn/Propaga/README.md

 [![Build Status Master](https://travis-ci.org/ALaDyn/Propaga.png?branch=master)](https://travis-ci.org/ALaDyn/Propaga "master")

-Copyright 2010-2016 Stefano Sinigardi, Graziano Servizi, Giorgio Turchetti
+Copyright 2010-2017 Stefano Sinigardi, Graziano Servizi, Giorgio Turchetti
 *Uses [jsoncons library](https://github.com/danielaparker/jsoncons)*

 `Propaga` is a C++ code developed by the Physics of Complex System group, inside the Physics and Astronomy Department at the Bologna University, to study the three dimensional propagation of a particle bunch along a transfer line, composed by many different lattice elements.
 If you want to use it, you're kindly requested to inform the authors and cite this Zenodo DOI:
 [![DOI](https://zenodo.org/badge/4711/ALaDyn/Propaga.svg)](https://zenodo.org/badge/latestdoi/4711/ALaDyn/Propaga)

-You can build it using the makefile or the Visual Studio 2015 solution.
-In the latter case, please install MS-MPI before trying to build.
+CMake 3.2, MPI libraries and a C++11-compatible compiler are required.
+On Windows, use [vcpkg](https://github.com/Microsoft/vcpkg/) to install libraries and [chocolatey](https://github.com/chocolatey/choco) to install tools for best results.
+On Mac, use [homebrew](https://github.com/Homebrew/brew) to install libraries and tools for best results.
+On Linux, please use your package manager (yum, dnf, apt, ...) to install libraries and tools.

 In order to work, beside the executable, you should have at least two other important files: a json parameter file (default: input.json) and a phase-space distribution particle file (default test.initialbunch.ppg).
 Of course these default names can be varied, providing the correct path to Propaga through the following flags:

 + use `-par` to define the name of the json file